dafny-lang/dafny/Source/DafnyStandardLibraries/src/Std/Actions/Actions.md

 That is, most data sources in real programs tend to produce finite elements, and it's usually impractical and/or unnecessary to specify how many statically, but most data sinks tend to have no constraints.

+## Bulk Operations

+There are three potentially more efficient ways to apply actions multiple times in sequence:

+1. `Producer.ForEach(IConsumer)` - Feeds all values from a `Producer` into an `IConsumer`.
+1. `Producer.Fill(Consumer)` - Feeds all values from a `Producer` into a `Consumer`, until either the producer or consumer is exhausted.
+1. `BulkAction.Map(Producer, IConsumer)` - Feeds all values from a `Producer` through a `BulkAction` and the result into an `IConsumer`.

+TODO